-Permanent settlement permits are issued if a foreign national has possessed a residence permit for five years and meets additional requirements (secure income, no criminal record, adequate command of German language, etc).
+Permanent settlement permits are issued if a foreign national has possessed a residence permit for five years and meets additional requirements (eg, a secure income, no criminal record, adequate command of the German language).
 Permanent settlement permits are valid for an unlimited period of time.
 However, they can be taken back or revoked if the foreign national does not meet the requirements.